kyleboas/tacticsjournal.com/drafts/Draft-2023-3-10-Match-Preview-Leicester-City-vs-Chelsea-11MAR2023.md

 Kiernan Dewsbury-Hall (LDM) in particular is incredibly shifty and press-resistant so it will be difficult to stop him from progressing the ball forward.
 The four forwards in Leicester's rest-offense don't normally drop back to help in the buildup, if Chelsea takes both of Leicester's defensive midfielders out of the game, Leicester will find it difficult to create any chances.

-CHE out of possession.jpeg

 Once the ball is worked into Chelsea’s defensive end, I would expect them to stay in a low block, inviting pressure and clogging the midfield to maintain a numerical advantage in the middle.
 That will force Leicester City wide, where the wing-backs will attempt to win back the ball 1v1 or 2v1 with the help of the ball-side center-back.

 ![](/images/4007B0D8-E882-4B94-9C5E-C5AE3220599A.jpeg)

 Untitled 33.jpeg

-In this example, Dewsbury-Hall plays the ball out to Praet, who is closed down by James.
+In this example, Dewsbury-Hall plays the ball out to Praet, who is closed down by Reece James.
 Iheanacho will begin his run to the back post, anticipating a cross, while Maddison will check to the ball to help provide an outlet.

 ![](/images/C12EA0CA-30CC-4AB6-92C5-CB0983F7A731.jpeg)